-Since 1957 the Institute has provided graduate education to more than 14,500 water professionals from over 160 countries, the vast majority from the developing world.
+Since 1957 the Institute has provided graduate education to more than 15,000 water professionals from over 162 countries, the vast majority from the developing world.
 Numerous research and capacity development projects are carried out throughout the world.
-The Institute offers a unique combination of applied, scientific and participatory research in water engineering combined with natural sciences and management sciences.
-Since its establishment the Institute has played an instrumental role in developing the capacities of water sector organizations in the South, not least by strengthening the efforts of other universities and research centres to increase the knowledge and skills of professionals working in the water sector.
+The Institute offers a unique combination of applied, scientific and participatory research in water engineering combined with natural sciences, social sciences and management and governance.
+Since its establishment the Institute has played an instrumental role in developing the capacities of water sector organizations in the Global South, not least by strengthening the efforts of other universities and research centres to increase the knowledge and skills of professionals working in the water sector.

 UNESCO-IHE carries out educational, research and capacity development activities that complement and reinforce each other in the broad fields of water engineering, water management, environment, sanitation, and governance.

 The UNESCO-IHE Institute for Water Education is based in and operates from Delft, the Netherlands.
 UNESCO-IHE is part of the UN/UNESCO Water family and is owned by all UNESCO member states.
 The Institute is established as a UNESCO 'Category I Institute' jointly by UNESCO and the Government of the Netherlands.Through the signing of the following three agreements, UNESCO-IHE was established in 2003:

 UNESCO and the Kingdom of the Netherlands signed the Seat Agreement,

 UNESCO and the Dutch Ministry of Education signed the Operational Agreement,

 UNESCO and the IHE Delft Foundation signed the Cooperation Agreement.

 The agreements include internal rules that guarantee functional autonomy to achieve the Institute's objectives.
 Read more.

 In this section an overview of facts & figures over the last years is presented with regard to number of PhD fellows, publications and financial turnover.